Healthycell REM Sleep Review

 My sleep tracker data

-As I mentioned at the start, this is my personal blog and in no way an attempt to provide evidence that Healthycell REM Sleep does or doesn’t work.
+As I mentioned at the start, this is my personal experience and in no way an attempt to provide evidence that Healthycell REM Sleep does or doesn’t work.

-So although I’ll present my sleep tracker data (itself not 100% reliable), please see this as my own little experiment and don’t take it to mean anything conclusive.
-Sleep aids don’t work the same for everyone, so it might be that you have a totally different experience to me.
+So although I’ll discuss my sleep tracker data, please keep in mind that sleep trackers are not 100% reliable, it’s just the data from one person, and there’s no way of knowing how much of an impact the Healthycell REM Sleep had.
+Even if it did have an impact, sleep aids don’t work the same for everyone, so it might be that you have a totally different experience to me.

-It’s also impossible for me to say what other factors may have contributed to the sleep scores.
-The only thing I can say is that, like many people in 2020, I’ve been at home with the same routine for much of the last two months while testing this sleep aid and the previous one.
+It’s also impossible for me to say which other factors may have contributed to the sleep scores.
+The only thing I can say is that, like many people in 2020, I’ve been at home with the same routine for much of the last two months because of the global pandemic.

 1. Total sleep time